nesi/support-docs/docs/Scientific_Computing/Supported_Applications/MATLAB.md

 Please contact support if you have any issues.

-# Improving performance with mexing {#mexing}
+# Improving performance with mexing

 Like other scripting languages, MATLAB code will generally run slower than compiled code since every MATLAB instruction needs to be parsed and interpreted.
-Instructions inside large MATLAB loops are often performance hotspots due to the interpreter\'s overhead, which consumes CPU time at every iteration.
+Instructions inside large MATLAB loops are often performance hotspots due to the interpreter's overhead, which consumes CPU time at every iteration.

 Fortunately MATLAB lets programmers extend their scripts with C/C++ or